syncfusion-content/javascript-docs/js/Grid/ejPager.md

 ### totalRecordsCount `Number`
 {:#members:totalrecordscount}

-Get the value of total number of records which is bound data item.
+Get the value of total number of records which is bound to the data item.

 #### Default Value:
 {:.param}